 The Reality: breastfeeding does the exact opposite of “spoiling” a baby- it is an essential component of promoting lifelong psychological and behavioral health.
 Studies have proven that breastfed babies form more secure bonds with their mothers, creating healthy attachment styles and increased capacity for learning as they grow.
-Breastfeeding for extended period of times is completely normal and if you decide to do it, there is nothing wrong with it.
-Even though many people think that is unacceptable to breastfeed a baby longer than few months, in reality it is a natural phenomenon.
-Many studies on human communities still living in the wild like aboriginal tribes (which you can consider as a sort of reference point of what can be classified as a natural behaviour in humans) have shown that it is fairly common for children to be breastfeed even for 2-3 years.
-Obviously this does not mean that it is better to do that and you should pursue such a goal, but once again, if you decide to do it, there is absolutely no problem with that!
+Breastfeeding for an extended period of time is completely normal and if you decide to do it, there is nothing wrong with it.
+Even though many people think that is unacceptable to breastfeed a baby longer than few months, in reality, it is a natural phenomenon.
+Many studies on human communities still living in the wild like aboriginal tribes (which you can consider as a sort of reference point of what can be classified as a natural behavior in humans) have shown that it is fairly common for children to breastfeed even for 2-3 years.
+Obviously, this does not mean that it is better to do that and you should pursue such a goal, but once again, if you decide to do it, there is absolutely no problem with that!

 The Myth: Breastfeeding is painful, difficult and problematic.